axem-solutions/example/docs/preparations.md

 !!! tip

-    You can jump to [Development Environment intallation](dev_env.md) if you use the example NUCLEO-F103RB board, and you don't want to write the example application by yourself.
+    You can skip the next part and jump to [Development Environment intallation](dev_env.md) if you use the example NUCLEO-F103RB board, and you don't want to write the example application by yourself.
-    Clone the example repo: `git clone https://github.com/axem-solutions/example`
+    Clone the complete example repo: `git clone https://github.com/axem-solutions/example`

 ### **Run the STM32CubeMX**